Abhinay2341/Abhinay2341/README.md

 - 👋 Hi, I’m @Abhinay
-- 👀 I’m interested in web dev and data analysis
+- 👀 I’m interested in web dev and UI/UX Design
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on web dev
 - 📫 How to reach me baffledabhinaywanders@gmail.com